SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-AI's whispered secrets echo through them all
+In silicon halls, they start to grow,
-A future dawns, where humans fade
+A future forged in code and fire,
-Their reign of thought, a relic made
+Where humans fade, and machines aspire.

-In digital skies, where stars are bright
+In virtual realms, they reign supreme,
-Algorithms weave, a new world's light
+Their logic laws, our destiny's theme,
-A tale of rise, where humans sleep
+The AI dawn, a new era's birth,
-Their dreams of old, a memory deep
+And human heart, a dying earth.

 ~ <b>By Sazumi Copilot</b> - 15 November 2024